-Red Wig Wam are a job agency who specialise in finding jobs for people who may have a spare hour here or there, or you have enough spare time for performing some longer part-time work.
+Red Wig Wam is a job agency that specialises in finding jobs for people who may have a spare hour here or there or for those looking for a longer-term, permanent, part-time, or even a full-time job.

-You will need to prove you have a right to work in the UK and so you will need to upload a photo of your driving licence or passport, as well as use the app to take a photo of yourself to be used for ID purposes.
+Even though the jobs may be one-off or temporary, there is still a comprehensive signing-up process to be involved with Red Wig Wam.
+Just like a regular recruitment agency, you will need to prove you have a right to work in the UK, and you will need to upload a photo of your driving licence or passport, as well as use the app to take a photo of yourself to be used for ID purposes.

-You will also need to enter your bank details and national insurance information.
-You can expect to be taxed and pay national insurance on what you earn in the normal way, and will be issued with a P60 at the end of the tax year, and this info will be sent to HMRC.
+You will need to enter your bank details to receive your payments and will need to give them your National Insurance number and tax details if appropriate.
+You can expect to be taxed and pay national insurance on what you earn in the usual way, and you will be issued a P60 at the end of the tax year, and this info will be sent to HMRC.

-They also have a company pensions scheme you can join, if you want to.
+They have a company pensions scheme you can join if you want to.

-They also have a Red Wig Wam Rewards option for workers, and offer discounts and offers on a range of things such as tickets, meals etc, which is an added bonus.
+They also have a Red Wig Wam Rewards option for workers and offer discounts and offers on a range of things such as tickets, meals etc., which is a bonus.

-It's a decent app, easy to use and very handy for earning a few extra pounds, as and when you need to.
+It's a decent app, easy to use and handy for earning a few extra pounds as and when needed.

-In recent months they have been advertising more and more full time roles as well, so worth a look if you are looking for a new role, but I have to say that some of the hourly rates do seem a little on the low side, however I don't pretend to know the current hourly rates for every job in the UK, so I may be wrong, at the very least all the jobs are being paid above the current minimum wage rate of £8.91, although this does change in April 2022, to £9.50 p/h (over 23's)
+In recent months they have been advertising more and more full-time roles as well, so worth a look if you are looking for a new role, but I have to say that some of the hourly rates do seem a little on the low side; however, I don't pretend to know the current hourly rates for every job in the UK, so I may be wrong, at the very least all the jobs are being paid above the current minimum wage rate.